 –– Noah Stetzer, author of Because I Can See Needing a Knife

-Pre-order Rubbing Elbows now at Finishing Line Press.
+Rubbing Elbows is available at Finishing Line Press.